sam41306061/blockchain-capstone-project/Notes.md

+# Over all concepts and take aways
+- solidty does not need semicolons after braces, it does however need them after declaring anything inside a function.

 # Notes from the Smoke test video
 - 1 ether = 1000000000000000000 wei ( 18 zeros after the decimal).
 - convert ether from wei out put in hard hat: ether.utils.formatEther()